Get a COVID-19 vaccination in Northern Ireland

 Vaccination at a community pharmacy

-To be vaccinated at a community pharmacy, you must be registered with a GP in Northern Ireland and be in one of the following eligible groups:
+To be vaccinated at a community pharmacy, you generally have to be registered with a GP in Northern Ireland and aged 40 years and over at 31 July 2021.

-For more information on eligibility and to find out if your local pharmacy is offering this service, see:
+For more information on eligibility and to find out if your local pharmacy is offering this service, go to:

 If you book with a community pharmacy but are not eligible your appointment will be cancelled.